J0llyMan/Defensive-Security/Cyber-Defense-Frameworks/Frameworks/Pyramid of Pain.md

 ## 🧩 Overview

 The Pyramid of Pain is divided into **seven levels**, each representing a type of **Indicator of Compromise (IOC)**.
-As you move **up the pyramid**, the **impact on the attacker increases**—it becomes harder for them to continue their operations without re-engineering tools or tactics.
+As you move **up the pyramid**, the **impact on the attacker increases** and it becomes harder for them to continue their operations without re-engineering tools or tactics.

 ---